avengerpenguin/notes/Notes/MBTI Alignments.md

 * FP entirely chaotic good (strong Fi all round?)
 * FJ always good, mostly neutral (except ESFJ being the nicest one)

+### Dominant Functions

+* Ne brings the chaos
+* Fe is good and lawful or neutral (never chaos)
+* Ti is neutral -- evil when with Se, true neutral with Ne
+* Te is lawful evil
+* Se is chaotic -- evil with Ti, good with Fi
+* Si is neutral good with Fe, lawful neutral with Te (compassion trumps rules or rules trump compassion)
+* Ni is neutral -- true neutral with Te, neutral good with Fe
+* Fi is chaotic good